gdraheim/docker-systemctl-replacement/ARCHITECTURE.md

 by checking for some files in /proc with hopefully /proc/1 to be around.
 If any status file has a timestamp that is older than the timestamp of the boot PID then these status files are truncated to zero.
-Effectivly, any old PID that was saved in an image will be disregarded in a new container.
+Effectively, any old PID that was saved in an image will be disregarded in a new container.